CHT2520/intro-tailwind/getting_started_with_nodejs.md

   - Inside this folder there should be a 'node.exe' file.
 - Open the XAMPP Control Panel
 - Open the XAMPP shell
-- Enter the following command to add Node.js to the path. this will make it accessible whenever we use the XAMPP shell
+- Enter the following command to add Node.js to the path.
+This will make it accessible whenever we use the XAMPP shell

 ```
 set PATH=\node;%PATH%
 ```

 - Close the shell
-- To make sure this has worked open the shell again and enter the following
+- To make sure this has worked, open the shell again and enter the following

 ```
 node -v